-The most common types of AGV include the tugger, or towing AGV which pulls a cart along the shop or warehouse floor.
+The most common types of AGV include the tugger or towing AGV which pull a cart along the shop or warehouse floor.
 These are not suitable for assembly, MRO, or manufacturing purposes.
-Nor is the forklift AGV the right fit for assembly or manufacturing, as they essential only move pallets from point A to B without human intervention.
-Heavy duty AGVs are what manufacturing, assembly and MRO industry professionals require for their application specific needs.
+Nor is the forklift AGV the right fit for assembly or manufacturing, as they essentially only move pallets from point A to B without human intervention.
+Heavy-duty AGVs are what manufacturing, assembly and MRO industry professionals require for their application-specific needs.

-Of course, any automated piece of equipment is designed to replace expensive or non-existent laborers, and with the trades losing people day to day, automation isn’t just about saving money, it’s about maintaining a factory’s ability to compete.
+Of course, any automated piece of equipment is designed to replace expensive or non-existent labourers, and with the trades losing people day to day, automation isn’t just about saving money; it’s about maintaining a factory’s ability to compete.

-- Heavy-duty AGVs are engineered to perform in punishing environments which require multiple cycles moving product through an assembly line, factory, or maintenance routine.
-These units are custom built to the client’s requirements including weight capacities, lift and lower features, rotations, tilt, and much more.
-These heavy duty automated guided vehicles are programmed to follow a predetermined path on a factory floor, moving through work cells where automated robots or skilled technicians will be met at a precise height and angle where they can perform their work.
+- Heavy-duty AGVs are engineered to perform in punishing environments which require multiple cycles of moving product through an assembly line, factory, or maintenance routine.
+These units are custom-built to the client’s requirements, including weight capacities, lift and lower features, rotations, tilt, and much more.
+These heavy-duty automated guided vehicles are programmed to follow a predetermined path on a factory floor, moving through work cells where automated robots or skilled technicians will be met at a precise height and angle where they can perform their work.

 Intelligent design is at the core of an AGV.
 Automation requires an onboard computer which allows the AGV to communicate with and receive instructions from a central control processor and also other AGVs on the floor.